kylecordes/rsta/README.txt

-Rhino Swing Test App
+Rhino Swing Test Application
+Proof of concept: it is possible to create a rich Swing application writing code 99% in Javascript.

-Kyle Cordes
+Copyright 2008 Kyle Cordes
 http://kylecordes.com

 Run it online: http://kylecordes.com/rsta/